-Armir Bujari, Member, IEEE, Ombretta Gaggi, Claudio Enrico Palazzi, Member, IEEE, and Daniele Ronzani
+Armir Bujari, Member, IEEE, Ombretta Gaggi, Claudio Enrico Palazzi®, Member, IEEE, and Daniele Ronzani

 Abstract-In recent years we have seen a great proliferation of smart vehicles, ranging from cars to little drones (both terrestrial and aerial), all endowed with sensors and communication capabilities.
 It is hence easy to foresee a future with even more smart and connected vehicles moving around, occupying space and creating an Internet of Vehicles (IoV).
 In this IoV, a multitude of nodes (both static and mobile) will generate a continuous multihop flow of local information to support local smart environment applications.
-Therefore, one interesting environment for the IoV would be in the form of 3D Mobile Ad-Hoc Networks (MANETs).
-Unfortunately, MANET routing protocols have generally been designed and analyzed keeping in mind a 2D scenario; there is no guarantee on how they would support a 3D topology of the IoV.
-To this end, we have considered routing protocols deemed as the state-of-the-art for classic MANETs and tested them over 3D topologies to evaluate their assets and technical challenges.
+Therefore, one interesting environment for the IoV would be in the form of 3-D mobile ad-hoc networks (MANETs).
+Unfortunately, MANET routing protocols have generally been designed and analyzed keeping in mind a 2-D scenario; there is no guarantee on how they would support a 3-D topology of the IoV.
+To this end, we have considered routing protocols deemed as the state-of-the-art for classic MANETs and tested them over 3-D topologies to evaluate their assets and technical challenges.

-Index Terms-IoV, routing, topology-based, position-based, performance
+Index Terms-Internet of Vehicles (IoV), performance, position-based, routing, topology-based.